ivangfr/spring-webflux-reactive-databases/README.md

     ```
     ./stop-apis.sh
     ```
-- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-webflux-reactive-databases` root folder, run the command below
+- To stop and remove docker-compose containers, network and volumes, go to a terminal and, inside `spring-webflux-reactive-databases` root folder, run the script below
   ```
-  docker-compose down -v
+  ./shutdown-environment.sh
   ```

 ## Cleanup